cyberbiont/vscode-profiles/README.md

 _default: `<HOMEDIR>/.vscode/extensions.storage`_
 Path to the folder where all symlinkified extensions will be stored.

-## Integration with another extensions
+## Integration with other extensions

 Vscode-profiles was designed with integration with 2 popular extension for settings management: `settings-cycler` and `settings-sync` in mind.